QIICR/QuantitativeReporting/docs/tutorial.md

 Make sure that you followed the instructions given in [Installation and upgrade](install.md)

-## Creation of a DICOM Structured Report
+## Create a DICOM Structured Report

 In this section you will learn how to create a DICOM Structured Report which will include a DICOM Segmentation and volumetric measurements.